 - Will you reward people for skillful leadership?
 For excellent research?
 For serving the public in an extraordinary way?

-Familiarize yourself with the UW policy on funding recognition rewards and activities, here in RCW 41.60.150.
+Familiarize yourself with the UW policy on funding recognition rewards and activities, which is based in state law (RCW 41.60.150).
 Next, define a clear budget for your award program and consider how you will publicize awardees.
 You can ask employees to identify preferred types of awards, so that when you do present one, it is tailored to the individual.

 2. Form a committee